-Officials are to register with only (1) local association per sport/activity, and each local association will register its membership with the GHSA Registrar.
+Officials are to register with only (1) local association per sport/activity, and each local association will monitor its GHSA membership registered in the DragonFly system.

-- 1. Associations are required to register their members through the Dragon Fly system. - 2.
-Officials are not allowed to officiate contests until his/her registration is completed and submitted to the GHSA Office.
+- 1. Associations are required to ensure their members' accurate registration through the Dragon Fly system. - 2.
+Officials are not allowed to officiate contests until his/her registration application is completed and paid through DragonFly.
 Associations that allow non-registered officials to work GHSA sanctioned contests are subject to penalties and fines. - 3.
-Non-registered officials are not covered under the GHSA Officials' Insurance Policy and shall not be assigned to GHSA sanctioned contests. - 4.
-Registration with the GHSA Office entitles individuals to; GHSA insurance coverage, NFHS rules publications, and additional training material produced by the GHSA Office. - 5.
+Non-registered officials are not covered under the NFHS/GHSA Officials' Insurance Policy and shall not be assigned to GHSA sanctioned contests. - 4.
+Registration with the GHSA Office through DragonFly entitles individuals access to the NFHS Network, NFHS/GHSA insurance coverage, NFHS rules publications (hard copy & eBooks), and additional training material produced by the NFHS and GHSA Office. - 5.
 Officials may work contests for another association if needed, but each instance must be approved by the local association following a request by the association assignor. - 6.
-All GHSA registered officials must register through the E-Verify program to be eligible to work GHSA sanctioned contests. - 7.
+All GHSA registered officials must register through the E-Verify program to be eligible to work GHSA sanctioned contests.
+NOTE: Records of completion are to be maintained by the local association. - 7.
 All GHSA registered officials must have completed a "background check" that covers the current year of registration and is renewable every 5-years.
+NOTE: Records of completion are to be maintained by the local association.